MrE-Fog/Instant-Kubernetesg/README.md

 <br /><img id="What-is-Kubernetes?" title="What is Kubernetes?" alt="What is Kubernetes?" src="https://see.fontimg.com/api/renderfont4/YolO/eyJyIjoiZnMiLCJoIjo3OCwidyI6MTAwMCwiZnMiOjc4LCJmZ2MiOiIjMTYxRkYxIiwiYmdjIjoiI0ZGRkZGRiIsInQiOjF9/V2hhdCBpcyBLdWJlcm5ldGVz/avengeance.png" /><br /><img src="https://www.fg-a.com/lines/line_bar_10.gif" height="1px" width="100%" /><br />

-🆆🅷🅰🆃 🅸🆂 🅺🆄🅱🅴🆁🅽🅴🆃🅴🆂?
-The Kubernetes project was born in 2014 and Google released the alpha version in early 2015.
+🆆🅷🅰🆃 is Kubernetes The Kubernetes project was born in 2014 and Google released the alpha version in early 2015.
 Kubernetes was created to build an open-source system for automating deployment, scaling, and management of containerized applications.
 It utilizes pods to connect and manage these containers and is written in Go.
 The reason this is important is that Go, in a way, is as close to C++ as you can get.
 The two main projects behind it are a software container orchestrator named pod, developed by Google, and a container runtime called Tectonic, developed by Docker.

 <br /><img id="Manual-Installing-steps" title="Manual Install Steps" alt="Manual Install Steps" src="https://see.fontimg.com/api/renderfont4/YolO/eyJyIjoiZnMiLCJoIjo3OCwidyI6MTAwMCwiZnMiOjc4LCJmZ2MiOiIjMTYxRkYxIiwiYmdjIjoiI0ZGRkZGRiIsInQiOjF9/TWFudWFsIEluc3RhbGwgU3RlcHM/avengeance.png" /><br /><img src="https://www.fg-a.com/lines/line_bar_10.gif" height="1px" width="100%" /><br />

-kubectl is a command-line tool for administering Kubernetes clusters. kubectl creates a new Kubernetes cluster by telling the kubernetes cluster manager how many nodes you want and a name for your cluster.
+🅺🆄🅱🅴🅲🆃🅻 is a command-line tool for administering Kubernetes clusters. kubectl creates a new Kubernetes cluster by telling the kubernetes cluster manager how many nodes you want and a name for your cluster.
 In this example you are creating a cluster of two nodes.
 In the next step, you will do the same but you will create another cluster of three nodes.
 When the two cluster nodes are created, you will set the names of both the cluster nodes using the addNode method.
 You must specify the names of the node and the node type: kubectl create -f kubernetes.yaml